I love words. I mean, I really love words. I have always loved them.

 I love that we still use about two dozen words from the proto-indo-european language.

 When the Bible says ‘in the beginning was the Word and the Word was with God and the Word was God,’ I am shaken.
-When I learned that ‘Word’ or ‘Logos’ could mean ‘organizing principle,’ could be the force and person of creation in representing the Son of God and His act of speaking creation into existence?
+When I learned that ‘Word’ or ‘Logos’ could mean ‘organizing principal,’ could be the force and person of creation in representing the Son of God and His act of speaking creation into existence?
 I was thunderstruck.
 Gobsmacked.
 Stunned.
 Stricken.
 Impassioned.
 Word.

 Words spoke the universe into existence.
 Words edify, words spread love, words give truth, words are lovely and empowering.